 In the days leading up to the last great German offensive of the First World War, Raleigh, an 18 year old solider joins a besieged company of soldiers in the British trenches at St. Quentin.
 There he finds his new comrades being led by his old school friend Stanhope, but discovers that the man in army greens is much changed from the boy he left behind in cricketing whites.

 Journey's End is the Oliver-nominated, Tony and Drama Desk award winning production directed by David Grindley that won critical acclaim in the West End and on Broadway.
 R.C.
 Sherriff's masterpiece is a must see of British Theatre.

 Based on the author's own experience of the Front and life in the trenches, it celebrates humour and courage in the face of certain tragedy and remains an important reminder of the horrors of war and the real, unromanticised heroes who fought it.

 As our young men continue to fight and die for their country in foreign fields, this tale of ordinary men fact extraordinary circumstances exposed the impact of war past and present and why in remembrance their sacrifices cannot be forgotten.

-When David Grindley's landmark production returns it will have been six years since it was last seen.
-Since then the British Army has suffered hundreds of casualties in Afghanistan, bringing military sacrifice to a whole new generation.
+When David Grindley's landmark production returns it was six years since it was last seen.
+During that period the British Army suffered hundreds of casualties in Afghanistan, bringing military sacrifice to a whole new generation.
 Recently the last British survivor of World War One died amidst a national outpouring of grief, highlighting the fact that World War One still resonates with the nation.